GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
+> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
+It’s harder than anything else I’ve ever had to do.
 >
-> ~ *Danny Hillis*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts